slowli/jwt-compact/README.md

 [`jsonwebtoken`], [`frank_jwt`] or [`biscuit`] may be viable alternatives depending on the use case (e.g., none of them seems to implement `EdDSA` or `ES256K` algorithms).

+## See also

+- [justwebtoken.io](https://justwebtoken.io/) – educational mini-website that uses this library
+  packaged in a WASM module.

 ## License